siliconcompiler/siliconcompiler/docs/reference_manual/appendix/dashboard_how_to_guide.rst

 This tab is meant to make comparisons between nodes for a given metric over many chip objects.

 At the top of the panel, select which runs/jobs to include for all the graphs (arrow A in image below).
-These are the runs from the chip's history and the runs included with the `-graph_cfg` flag.
+These are the runs from the chip's history and the runs included with the "`-graph_cfg`" flag.

 Move the slider to add more graphs or remove old ones (arrow B in image below).
 Removing old graphs will remove them in the reverse order in which they were added.